davep33l/fx-net/README.md

 ## Additional Notes

 Throughout the course of the project, I tested and tried multiple different packages and libraries that may have had features that could improve this projects.
 I finally settled on the ones I have chosen, but want to call out that curses would have been a really cool package to use, however I had already implemented the menu system with InquirerPy and the presentation with rich and felt the implementation of curses would have made the application overly complex to complete within the deadline.

+All information on the trade files are for demonstration purposes and do not reflect real world clients or client information.
+Bank names and BIC codes are reallife SWIFT BIC codes but the account numbers associated are fake and for demonstration purposes.